hyptocrypto/Crypto-Data-/README.md

 This program used the Reddit API wrapper, known as Praw, to scrape the top 300 posts looking for mentions of certain cryptocurrencies.
 I believe this is useful data because it shows where the interest of the public currently resides.

+### Database
+All values are gathered daily by the web-scraping programs are added to a database.
+Once this data base has a sizable set of data it can be used to find correlations or patterns between upticks in order book volume and price or popularity on reddit and on exchange volume ect.